We often see money making as a solo venture, or something you only do with professional colleagues, but why not make money with your family?

 - Picking one or more ways to bring in the cash

-- Making a plan of action with a clear set of instructions for each member of the family (even if there are just two of you!) as to what they need to do
+- Making a plan of action with a clear set of instructions for each member of the family.
+Even if there are just two of you!

-Everyone is different and every family is different so what works for your family won’t necessarily work for others.
-This doesn’t matter as the only important thing is that you find a way – or ways – to make money that works for your family situation.
+Everyone is different and every family is different, so what works for your family won’t necessarily work for others.
+The important thing is that you find a way/s to make money that works for your family situation.

 Most families accumulate a lot of possessions which eventually just become junk clogging up the house.
-Kids in particular often outgrow toys and belongings, so it only makes sense to make a bit of money from things the family are no longer using.
+Kids, in particular, outgrow their belongings.
+So, it only makes sense to make so money from things the family no longer uses.

-If you’ve got old books, CDs, DVDS and video games that are no-longer being used then there are plenty of sites that are willing to pay to take them of your hands.
-Zapper, for example, allows you to enter the barcode of your book, CD, DVD or video game and you’ll see instantly how much you’ll get for it.
+If you’ve got old books, CDs, DVDs, video games and even VHS, plenty of sites will pay to take them off your hands.
+Zapper allows you to enter the barcode of these items to see how much you’ll get for it.
 For more information, read our article on how to make money selling old books, CDs, DVDs and video games.

-You can recycle all your old gadgets as well, for example sites like Empty Cartridge will pay you for your empty ink cartridges!
+You can recycle all your old gadgets as well.
+Sites like Empty Cartridge, for example, pay you for empty ink cartridges!
 See how much you could get for your old mobile here.

-As social media continues to evolve there are an increasing number of ways to sell on Facebook and to sell on Twitter, and there are often advantages to not taking the obvious route – such as no-one taking a cut of your profits.
+As social media continues to evolve, there are an increasing number of ways to sell on Facebook, Twitter and Instagram.
+There are often advantages to not taking the obvious route – such as no-one taking a cut of your profits.

-There are even a variety of apps, such as Snaply, which provide a platform for you to sell items locally.
+A variety of apps, such as Snaply, provide a platform for you to sell items locally.
 Download them on your iPhone or Android for free and upload pictures of outgrown clothes or long-forgotten toys.
 Much like eBay, you have a chance to value the items yourself and individuals in your area will then bid on them.
-The uploading process takes a matter of minutes and notifications will alert you when someone has expressed interest in your items.
-Everyone in the family can pitch in as their unwanted goods will help create a source of additional income for the family to enjoy.
+The uploading process takes a matter of minutes and notifications alert you when someone expresses their interest.
+Everyone in the family can pitch in, as their unwanted goods help create a source of additional income.

-If you like to do things the old fashioned way however, then why not sell your stuff at a car boot sale.
-It will be a fun day out for the family and a great opportunity to teach the youngsters how you can make money selling your old stuff – helping your kids become ‘business savvy’ at an early age is something they’ll thank you for later!
+If you like to do things the old-fashioned way, however, why not sell your stuff at a car boot sale?
+It’s a fun outing and a great opportunity to teach the youngsters how to make money selling old stuff.
+Helping your kids become ‘business savvy’ at an early age is something they’ll thank you for later!
 Just make sure you research the location, offer reasonable prices, operate within the law and enjoy stretching those selling muscles.
 For more information read our full article on how to sell at car boot sales.

-To keep the whole family entertained, bake something that everyone will enjoy, such as cakes and biscuits – there’s no harm in holding one or two back as a little treat for everyone after all the hard work is done!
+To keep the whole family entertained, bake something everyone will enjoy, such as cakes and biscuits.
+There’s no harm in holding one or two back as a little treat for everyone after all the hard work is done!

-Keep it simple so everyone can play a part and make sure everyone is having fun, you might just inspire a lifetime love of baking in your children.
-If you’re in need of some sale-worthy recipes check out our food blog – perhaps a ginger cookie or chocolate beetroot cake will be just the right thing to bring in that cash!
+Keep it simple, so everyone can play a part and make sure everyone is having fun.
+You might just inspire a lifetime love of baking in your children.
+If you’re in need of some sale-worthy recipes, check out our food blog.

-Just be careful when buying ingredients to make sure it’s not too expensive, after all the aim is to make a profit.
-Shop around for cheaper prices and don’t forget to tell the kids why you’re doing it because it’s a good lesson for future life.
-Find the best possible spot to sell your baked goods, there are not just car boot sales but also country markets, so find out how much it will cost and whether you think those visiting are going to be interested in what your family are selling.
+Just be careful when buying ingredients to make sure it’s not too expensive, since the aim is to make a profit.
+Shop around for cheaper prices and tell the kids why you’re doing it, because it’s a good lesson for future life.
+Find the best possible spot to sell your baked goods – from car boot sales to country markets – and determine how much it will cost, as well as what the clientele is like.
 For more information read our full article on making money selling cakes, jams and sweets.

-Once the goods are made, head down to the local market with your merchandise or use friends to spread word of your products.
-Alternatively, set up a website online to showcase your items and invite people to buy your products there.
-Don’t forget the power of sites like Facebook, Twitter and Pinterest in spreading word of your creations either.
+Once you’ve made the goods, head down to the local market with your merchandise or use friends to spread the word.
+Alternatively, set up a website to showcase your items and invite people to buy your products there.
+Don’t forget the marketing power of sites like Facebook, Twitter, Instagram and Pinterest.

 There are also sites set up specifically for people to buy and sell handmade goods.
 Sites like folksy, Coriandr and Not Mass Produced.com all allow you to sell your goods via their website for a small commission.
-There really are no limits on your creativity, you can make home decorations, jewelry, greeting cards or whatever else you and the family can think of!
+There really are no limits on your creativity – make home decorations, jewelry, greeting cards or whatever else you and the family can think of!
 Organise yourselves effectively and you might be able to get a nice little profit while working together as a family.

-Or, if most of the neighbours have a dog, you could bring in some cash by dog walking.
-Walking dogs as a family could be a nice little earner as you can earn roughly around £10-£15 per dog per hour.
-The more of you there are, the more dogs you will be safely be able to take and therefore the more money you can earn.
+Or, if most of the neighbours have a dog, you could bring in some cash by walking them.
+Walking dogs as a family can earn you roughly £10-£15 per dog per hour.
+The more of you there are, the more dogs you will be safely be able to take and, therefore, the more money you can earn.
 Dog walking isn’t just work, it’s a great way to spend time with the family, to get exercise and to enjoy the company of man’s best friend (and don’t forget, they’ll appreciate it too!)
 You can promote your services on Gumtree, at your local pet shop, vet surgery or even register with an agency.
 For more information read our article on making money as a dog walker.

 If you have the means to accommodate a pet, dog sitting can be another way to bring in some cash while spending time as a family.
 Put up flyers in local hangouts and spread the news through word of mouth.
 You can make around £6-£15 per dog, so there is real money to be made.
 It’s also great if, for whatever reason, you can’t have a dog full time as it gives you and your kids the opportunity to look after and enjoy the company of a dog.
 Plus it’s much nicer for the dog to be looked after by a loving family rather than locked in a kennel or stuck at home alone.
 Read our full article on making money from pet sitting here.

-One for the more extroverted family perhaps, but if you are willing to put in a bit of groundwork, putting on a show for the neighbourhood could be a great way to make some cash on the side.
+One for the more extroverted family perhaps, but nonetheless, putting on a show for the neighbourhood could be a great way to make some cash on the side.
 Invite some local children to get involved and help build up each other’s confidence as performers.

-Sell tickets to the show to your neighbours and all the kid’s parents who will show up to support their kids and see what they’ve been working on.
-So whether you’re working on the choreography for the new local dance crew or that of the dramatic Wicked production, you have found to a way to contribute to the household kitty while also spending memorable moments as a family… just make sure the neighbours are having as much fun as you are!
+Sell tickets to the show to your neighbours and who will show up to support their kids and see what they’ve been working on.
+So, whether you’re working on the choreography for the new local dance crew or that of the dramatic Wicked production, you have found to a way to contribute to the household kitty while also spending memorable moments as a family… just make sure the neighbours are having as much fun as you are!

 More great reading